RosaR02/Car-and-Adult-Income/README.md

 # Adult Income

  This data describes the features related to adult incomes.
+We compare the difference between someone who pursued higher education vs someone who didn't and what that outcome was.

 ## Rosa Rocha

 <p align = "center">
   <img src = "https://github.com/RosaR02/Car-and-Adult-Income/blob/main/images/income.png">
 </p>

+Who is your stakeholder, and what problem are you solving for them?
+The Department of Education to show areas of focus for improvement of outcomes.

 ## DATA CLEANING - To prepare this data, the data was cleaned, and the following processes were performed: